Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

 Suryalata Spinning Mills Limited is one of the largest producers of Synthetic blended Yarns.
 The company produce 100% PSF, 100% VSF, Melange, P/V blended yarns with counts ranging from 12s to 60s.
 The company is having two manufacturing units on Kalwakurthy and Urukondapet Jadcherla Road, only an hour away from the Hyderabad International Airport and the distance between the units is 5 Kms.
-The Company had total installed capacity of 93,264 spindles, Urukondapet unit has an installed capacity of 56,976 spindles and Kalwakurthy unit has an installed capacity of 36,288 spindles.
-The Company has taken up the Modernization cum Expansion at Kalwakurthy unit under Telangana Textile & Apparel Policy (T-TAP).
-After completion of the said project, Spindle capacities will increase to 1,15,000 spindles.
-Both the manufacturing units are certified "ISO 9001:2008".
+The Company had completed its Modernization cum Expansion project at Kalwakurthy Unit in the month of March, 2019 and thereby total installed capacity increased from 93,264 spindles to 1,15,248 spindles.
+Both the manufacturing units are reached to almost equivalent spindle capacities i.e Urukondapet unit has an installed capacity of 56,976 spindles and Kalwakurthy unit has an installed capacity of 58,272 spindles.
+The units are maintaining standard operational system and certification of "ISO 9001:2015".

-Indian synthetic fiber industry is the new addendum to the ever-growing Indian Textile Industry.
-Unlike the other sectors of Indian Textile Industry, the India synthetic fiber industry is an organized sector.
-This industry accounts for about 2.09 billion kg i.e. 44%, of man-made fiber or yarn industry.
+Indian synthetic fiber yarns production grow to 5,680 million kilograms in FY18 from 4,712 million kilogram in FY11 at CAGR of 2.69%.
 The product of this industry includes polyester staple fiber, acrylic staple fiber and polypropylene staple fiber.
 The import of India synthetic fiber industry showed a mixed trend over the last five years.
 Further, the export of India synthetic fiber industry had grown by 50% during the same period.
 India is major exporting country as far as textile sector is concerned and not dependent on import.

 The Indian government has come up with a number of export promotion policies for the textiles sector.
 It has also allowed 100 per cent FDI in the Indian textiles sector under the automatic route.